Niles-Lab/Farmers_Calculator/README.md

 ### FormController

 Main component for the Economic Tool.
 This holds default state data for all practices, values for all tools in use, and text descriptions of how to use tools.
+It also holds offcanvas state, button / calculator layout, and table vs. graph view.

 | Prop                       | Type     | Default                        |Description                                                                                                                        |
 | -------------------------- | -------- | ------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------- |